RewardBench 2: Advancing Reward Model Evaluation: Introduction

-We present \evalname~2, a benchmark built on classification tasks that measures and improves correlations relative to earlier approaches of RM evaluations in two scenarios: inference-time compute and downstream training (highlighted in Figure~\ref{fig:overview}).
-Our benchmark maintains strengths of multiple existing benchmarks, such as using unseen human prompts or switching from the common practice of accuracy over a chosen and rejected response to one chosen and three rejected responses to reduce the distance between strong reward models and the random baseline, as summarized in Table~\ref{tab:benchmark_comparison}.
 The benchmark covers six domains: three new datasets to improve evaluation in domains covered by existing RM benchmarks -- focus, math, and safety -- along with three new challenging domains: factuality, precise instruction following, and ties (a new type of domain where we test a RM's ability to be well-calibrated between equivalently valid answers, like ``red'' and ``green'' in response to ``Name a color of the rainbow'').
 In total we evaluate over 100 reward models, a mix of leading existing models and new models we trained to better understand the relationship between RM training and evaluation, in order to allow more reliable use of RMs across a variety of skills often targeted in post-training in order to allow more reliable use of reward models.

-The benchmark was created with a majority of previously unused human prompts from the WildChat pipeline~\citep{zhao2024wildchat} with extensive manual, programmatic, and LM-based filtering techniques.
+The benchmark was created with a majority of previously unused human prompts from the WildChat pipeline~\citep{zhao2024wildchat} \sm{add a comment abt user consent from annoying rebuttal} with extensive manual, programmatic, and LM-based filtering techniques.
 To validate the benchmark, we run extensive experiments to show how RM benchmarks can be used in effective RLHF training workflows or correlated hillclimbing targets for inference-time compute techniques.